wtbu-radio/WTBU-Site/_posts/2017-10-12-review-tank-and-the-bangas-sweet-crude-sinclair-0914.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Temma Pelletier
-  first_name: Olivia
+  first_name: Temma
-  last_name: Gehrke
+  last_name: Pelletier
 image:
   src: /assets/Tank-636x476.png
   alt: post lead image
 ---
 Tank and the Bangas had a sold-out crowd at the Sinclair jumping, dancing, and trying to sing along to genre-defying songs at lightning speeds.
 The New Orleans-based band combines all the best musical influences of the city, lacing together jazz, funk, and hip-hop with a Cajun influence.

 On top of that, though, what really sets the band apart is its lead singer, Tarriona “Tank” Ball.
 Tank was originally a spoken word poet, and it shows in the band’s clever lyrics and unique flow.
 Tank effortlessly delivers rhythmically complicated lines, often in a conversational style with her companion Anjelika “Jelly” Joseph.
 Many of the songs, like “Crazy,” a story about breaking into a man’s house, are more or less a discussion between Tank and Jelly backed by a full band.